How to Carry Strollers and Car Seats on Board an Airplane (Without Losing Your Mind)

 Not only is the gbPockit an awesome travel stroller, it’s the only stroller on our list to also be included in the Guinness Book of World Records.
 In 2014, Guinness named it the world’s most compact stroller.
 Seriously, you can fit it into a large handbag.
 Petite as the stroller is (fewer than 10 pounds) and tiny as it may fold, the Pockit nevertheless safely carries kids age 6 months to 55 pounds, so you won’t need to replace it as baby gets bigger.
 Although the stroller back doesn’t recline, it does have a nice angle—great for napping.

-Founded in Brooklyn in 1968, Delta Children is a family-run company that believes everyone should have access to safe, stylish, and affordable products.
+Brooklyn-based, family-run Delta Children believes that everyone should have access to safe, stylish, and affordable products.
 Its Clutch stroller comes with a five-point safety harness, reflective strips for nighttime use, a short sun shade, and a roomy storage basket.
 The Clutch also has its very own travel bag.
 Collapsed, it’s about the size of a paper bag from the grocery store, which means you’ll be able to stick it under the seat in front of you, and have enough room for your feet (!!!).
 The stroller is for children up to 50 pounds.

 How to Protect a Stroller on the Plane